As soon as word got out that the first human rides had taken place (we’ll talk more about Fred the Test Dummy later), the emails started pouring in.

 So I emailed him, asking if he had time to submit a “trip report” for the HoliBlog.
 Even a voicemail would do; I could transcribe it for him.

-This morning my Inbox contained the following from Will, sent at 2:17 am (too excited to sleep?):
+This morning my Inbox contained the following from Will.
+It was sent at 2:17 am (too excited to sleep?):

 On the first train, I rode with Steve Meunier (Director of Development) in the front seat.
 Mike Kamp (Director of Safety and Maintenance) and Jeff Mason (Construction Foreman) rode in the seat behind us.